ADHD or ADD Treatment for Children

-Stimulants such as Ritalin and Adderall are often prescribed for attention deficit disorder, but they might not be the best option for your child—and they’re certainly not the only treatment.
+Stimulants such as Ritalin and Adderall are often prescribed for attention deficit hyperactivity disorder (ADHD or ADD), but they might not be the best option for your child—and they’re certainly not the only treatment.

-Medications for ADD/ADHD may help your child concentrate better or sit still, at least in the short term.
+Medications for ADHD may help your child concentrate better or sit still, at least in the short term.
 But to date, there is little evidence that they improve school achievement, relationships, or behavioral issues over the long term.
-And even in the short term, medication won’t solve all problems or completely eliminate the symptoms of ADD/ADHD.
+And even in the short term, medication won’t solve all problems or completely eliminate the symptoms of ADHD.

 Furthermore, there are concerns about the effects these powerful drugs may have on a child’s developing brain.
 And the side effects—such as irritability, loss of appetite, and insomnia—can also be problematic.